YoshiABC123XYZ/LibTelltale/unsupported.md

 - Similar to above, when you toggle and enable a .ttarch (not .ttarch2) archive's compression and it was not compressed on load then you will get a warning returned on flush.
 This is because the type of compression varies between game archives.
 So be careful!
 This option is better used for .ttarch2 archives.

+- Adding entries to a .ttarch (not .ttarch2) will also likely cause errors.
+Its suggested to just edit files, or view data in them.
+By edit, you can also replace etc...

 #### The 'errors' above are WARNINGS which can be ignored and may or may not work.